home-assistant/home-assistant.io/source/_integrations/qbittorrent.markdown

 ---

 The `qbittorrent` platform allows you to monitor your downloads with [qBittorrent](https://www.qbittorrent.org/) from within Home Assistant and setup automations based on the information.
-You can control the alternative speed via the `Alternative Speed` switch.
+You can control the alternative speed via the `Alternative speed` switch.

 ## Setup